raphaelantoniocampos/fast_install/README.md

 ### The project uses the following Python libraries:

-    questionary: For interactive terminal interfaces.
+    InquirerPy: For interactive terminal interfaces.

     rich: For formatted text and panels in the terminal.